Men's rights movement in India: Notable verdicts and legal panel reports

 On 2 July 2014, the Supreme Court said that this law is being used by some women to harass their husband and in-laws.
 Through Arnesh Kumar Guidelines the court prohibited the police from making arrests on the mere basis of a complaint.
 The court asked the police to follow Section 41 of the Code of Criminal Procedure, 1973, which provides a 9-point checklist which must be used to decide the need for an arrest.
 The court also said that a magistrate must decide whether an arrested accused is needed to be kept under further detention.
 The decision was in response to a Special Leave Petition (SPL) filed by one Arnesh Kumar challenging his arrest and of his family under this law.
 The decision was welcomed by men's right activists but was criticised by women rights activists.
-However, due to lack of communication to police stations, the guidelines of Supreme Court of India are still not getting followed.
+However, due to lack of communication to police stations, the guidelines of Supreme Court of India are still not being followed.

 Ranjana Kumari of the Centre for Social Research has criticised the Supreme Court's judgement which said that anti-dowry laws are being misused and stopped arrests based on FIRs.
 She said that if laws are being misused then the law enforcement should be held responsible.
+Recently. the Supreme Court of India has agreed to hear a Public Interest Litigation to set up a National Commission for Men in the light of rising suicide by married men in India whose years are lost in fighting false cases.